 Many visitors come through each week asking hundreds of questions.
-It's a good thing I have 4 Reclaimed chicken coop projectchildren to keep my mind sharp which gives me patience answering their questions.
+It's a good thing I have 4 children to keep my mind sharp which gives me patience answering their questions.
 I try to mix it up each time we have a farm tour, this allows frequent visitors to get a different approach each and every time they come out.
 So please keep those questions flowing.

 As many of you know the Ohio Earthship project started back in 2008.
 Why so long?
 Well consider a traditional building method. (i.e) Recently we have helped build a barn, framed the interior, installed electrical wiring, drywall and about completed this project in nearly 4 weeks.
 Traditional building methods are used because it is a much easier way to build.
 Now take our Earthship, 1 summer to pack tires, another to pack more and install roof beams, another to mud the interior (still not finished) and another to pour concrete, electric install then finish mud plaster.
 It's a long process both compared traditional framing and Earthship construction with only 2 guys and volunteers.
 When you have a choice, bank loan and possibly building your own home whats the easiest route to take?
 Of course the cardboard box style housing which is Traditional construction.